SaraSchaal/Cod-Bioinformatics/notebook/20210215_bedtoolsCov.md

 You do not need to convert your bam file to bed.
 Bedtools current version is set up to take Bam files.

+## BEDTOOLS COVERAGE (RESULTS DON'T MAKE SENSE):
 Example run for coverage calculator:
 	module load lotterhos/2020-08-24
 	source activate lotterhos-py38
-	bedtools coverage -a Cod_genome_data/GCF_902167405.1_gadMor3.0_genomic_scaff_contigs.gff -b Pop1_16216aln.sorted.bam -sorted > Pop1_16216switch.coverageCalc.txt
+	bedtools coverage -a Cod_genome_data/GCF_902167405.1_gadMor3.0_genomic_scaff_contigs.gff -b Pop1_16216aln.sorted.bam -sorted > Pop1_16216.coverageCalc.txt

-you need to use -abam flag if you are inputting a bam file instead of a bed/gff/vcf

-The output file has 16 columns of information:
+# the output file has 4 columns of information:

-	column 1 = chromosome
-	column 2 = start
-	column 3 = end
-	column 4 = read name (first field of BAM file) column 5 = mapping quality (fifth field of BAM file) column 6 = strand
-	column 7 = thickStart
-	column 8 = thickEnd
-	column 9 = itemRGB (three numbers comma-delimited numbers) column 10 = blockCount
-	column 11 = blockSizes (has a trailing comma) column 12 = blockStarts (has a trailing comma) column 13 = The number of features in B that overlapped (by at least one base pair) the A interval column 14 = The number of bases in A that had non-zero coverage from features in B column 15 = The length of the entry in A column 16 = The fraction of bases in A that had non-zero coverage from features in B
+	first columns are all chromosome info from gff file after that: column 1 = The number of features in B that overlapped (by at least one base pair) the A interval column 2 = The number of bases in A that had non-zero coverage from features in B column 3 = The length of the entry in A column 4 = The fraction of bases in A that had non-zero coverage from features in B

 # head of gff file: